rbnpercy/challenge/README.md

 challenge
 =========

 A sample Crystal *Kemal* web application, utilising JSON Web Tokens (JWTs) for User Authentication.
+We use Auth0 to store our users, and to log them in on the frontend.
+We then exchange the login data for a JWT that we can pass around our app.

 ## To Run:

-To run this sample app, you first need to create a SQL database to contain the sample data.
 Create a MySQL database and user with permissions for reads and writes etc.

 The quickest way to do scaffold the database is to use the database migration tool, [https://github.com/juanedi/micrate](Micrate.)